astra-void/auth-kit/README.md

 > 🔐 Next.js authentication with passkey support.
 > While core features are stable, APIs may change before v1.0.0.

-**@astra-void/auth-kit** is an authentication kit for Next.js, supporting both traditional email/password and modern passkey (WebAuthn) login flows.
+**@astra-void/auth-kit** is a simple authentication kit for Next.js, supporting both traditional email/password and modern passkey (WebAuthn) login flows.
 Designed for flexibility, it works with any database via adapter-based architecture.

 ---